 |Full COURSE TITLES and DESCRIPTIONS at bottom of this page|

 Students elect the particular courses (from each of the above Areas) they wish to take.
 Those who are just starting the degree should begin taking courses of interest, in each of the four areas, beginning with courses at the 3000 or 4000-level.
 Here are two guidelines for which courses to take and in which order.
 First, it is generally a good idea to take courses from multiple Areas at once, rather than focusing on courses only from one Area: following this advice will make it easier, in your final year, to complete any leftover coursework that you have yet to complete; we do not offer all of these courses, each semester, however, we do make a point -- each fall and spring -- to offer a mix of courses from each of the four Areas, at both the 3000 or 4000-level and at the 5000-level.
-Second, as for prerequisites, before taking any 5000-level course students must have completed at least one 3000 or 4000-level course from that same Area; exceptions must be approved by the instructor of the 5000-level course.
+Second, we tend to offer the most courses in Area 1, and the fewest in Area III; so it would be unwise to wait on taking Area III courses--in case the few offerings in play, in your final semester, don't provide the flexibility you need.
+Third, as for prerequisites, before taking any 5000-level course students must have completed at least one 3000 or 4000-level course from that same Area; exceptions must be approved by the instructor of the 5000-level course.
 Beyond these two guidelines, take whatever looks interesting to you.
 If you need further guidance, please see the advisor.

 Advanced Course Requirement